ionos-cloud/module-ansible/docs/api/container-registry/registry.md

   <tr>
   <td>allow_replace<br/><mark style="color:blue;">bool</mark></td>
   <td align="center">False</td>
-  <td>Boolean indincating if the resource should be recreated when the state cannot be reached in another way.
+  <td>Boolean indicating if the resource should be recreated when the state cannot be reached in another way.
 This may be used to prevent resources from being deleted from specifying a different value to an immutable property.
 An error will be thrown instead<br />Default: False</td>
   </tr>
   <tr>
   <td>api_url<br/><mark style="color:blue;">str</mark></td>